Benjamin-Ortiz/Benjamin-Ortiz/README.md

 ## 👨🏽‍💻 About Me:
+I am a:
 Software Developer with a solid background in React/Redux, JavaScript, Python, and HTML/CSS.

-- Gamer
+- 🕹️ Gamer
-- Nurse wild animals back to health #NurseJoyLifeChoseMe
+- 🐝 Nurse to injured wild bees and animals I cross paths with #NurseJoyLifeChoseMe.
-- Working with students in my community by being a "Hacker"
+- 🧠 Educator for students in my community by being a "Hacker".
+- 🕴️ Whatever this emoji is.

 <div id="header" align="center">